CodeWithAloha/uipa_org/docs/Getting-Started.md

 - In another terminal window, run `yarn run serve`.

 When running the frontend server, you'll have three terminal windows open.
 One each for the database/search engine, backend, and frontend.

+To stop the servers, type a `Ctl-C` (hold control key down and type the `C` key) in each terminal window running a server.

 The source for the frontend assets are found in the `frontend` directory.